SaaS ARPA (Average Revenue Per Account) Guide: Running a Health Check on Your SaaS Business

 These techniques are especially comfortable ones as you don’t invest in attracting new leads and you just “nurture” your current customers instead.

-High CAR (Customer Acquisition Rate) = higher ARPA
+High CAR (Customer Acquisition Rate) = Higher ARPA

 CAR shows how many customers you managed to attract in a given period, regardless of how long they are going to stay with you or how much you initially spent on them.
 The acquisition is a part of the revenue generation strategy alongside customer retention.